Ariana James Rocks Sexy Dinosaur Crop Top & Revealing Panties

 “Newly raised and super pretty as always,” one more beamed.

-Yesterday, The Inquisitr shared that James flaunted her picture-perfect figure in another sexy snapshot while, that time while rocking a lace top.
-In the caption of the photo, she sent a beautiful message in Spanish to her fans, telling them that everything is going to be all right, while adding a single red heart to the end of her words.
+Yesterday, The Inquisitr shared that James flaunted her picture-perfect figure in another sexy snapshot, that time while rocking a lace top.
+In the caption of the photo, she sent a beautiful message in Spanish to her fans, telling them that everything is going to be all right while adding a single red heart to the end of her words.